The start of our Trip

 We could spend hours here as Sulemaniye is one of the most beautiful mosques we’ve ever been to.

 We let the evening comfortably end in Eminönü and watch the hustle and bustle that surrounds us.
 In Eminönü there are many fish restaurants and large boats at the dock where fish sandwiches are directly sold (Balik Ekmek).

 I must admit that I’ve never tasted one.
 But if any of you have had one, please let us know how you liked it.

-Under the Bosphorus Bridge there are several fish restaurants strung together.
+Under the Bosphorus Bridge, there are several fish restaurants strung together.
 Sitting there you can see the fishing lines from the fishermen on the bridge above you.
-The fish then practicly land directly in your plate.
-It doesn’t get any fresher than that.
+The fish then practically land directly on your plate.
+It doesn’t get much fresher than that!

 Despite the constant rain we decided on the third day to go to Chora church.
 James had read about this former Byzantine church in many of his history books.

 Although the exact construction date of the Church is unknown, Emperor Justinian had the church rebuilt during his reign (527-75), and much of what we see now is from the 14th century.

 The Chora church is located just outside the city, so you must drive a bit to get there.
 (The ancient Greek word Chora translates to ‘outside the city ‘.)
 So, we leave the big city and take the metro from our station Tophane to Yenikapi and change there from the M2 to the M1 to Topkapi-Ulubatli.